Skilled Louisville Bad Faith Lawyer

-Attorney Holding Kentucky Insurance Companies Liable For Their Bad Faith Actions
+Attorney Holding Kentucky Insurance Companies Liable For Their Bad Faith Actions and Unfair Claims

 Each time that you purchase insurance coverage, you are entering into a contract with an insurance company.
 While the contract with your insurance company may be about various types of coverage – from renters insurance to liability insurance – at the heart of all policies is a simple exchange: you regularly pay your insurance claims and the insurance company quickly and accurately pay out claims after an incident or injury.
 Most of the time you don’t think you will ever need to contact a Louisville bad faith lawyer for help.

 However, all too often insurance companies don’t hold up their end of the deal.
 Sadly, it is more lucrative for them to deny valid claims, delay payments, or offer unreasonable settlements than it is for them to act in good faith.
 They have learned that many people will not stand up and fight when they act in bad faith – and they have learned that they can get away with breaking the law and breaking their contract with customers.